naksdii/meidoscript/README.md

 **This is a 'new' generic programming language that MEIDO team is developing now.**

-<sub>the guy who wrote this readme is a complete dumb ass and does not know english as well as expected.</sub>

 Like I said initially, the project is just in it's development fase.
 Probably, it won't progress much, because we are NOT that skilled.